 The cause of dizziness in menopause has the same path as the cause of headache.
 However, it does not involve the nerves in this case.
 What happens when you get dizzy is, there is an insufficient blood supply to your brain cells.
 This is also due to the constriction of vessels as the estrogen levels are getting low.
 The blood in your arteries carries the oxygen to your brain.
 If the blood vessels get constricted, there is not enough oxygenation to the brain.
 This could cause you to get dizzy.

 Although these symptoms happen, there are things you can do to prevent them.
 If they are already happening, you can also look for ways to treat them.

 How do I prevent them?

 To prevent headaches and dizziness during menopause, it would help if you can watch your diet.
 Certain food items have been reported to cause you to get dizzy or feel a headache.
-It would be best to avoid food with nitrates and nitrites (both are substances found in food and beverages and are often used as color preservative in many food items including red processed foods such as bacon, bolognas, hotdogs, and salamis.), Tyramine (a substance found in fermented or aged food items such as cheese, smoked fish, some kinds of beer, and meat that have not been properly kept cold.) and Monosodium Glutamate or MSG (This is a food additive that is mostly used in fast food preparations, packed food items, and Asian cuisines to enhance flavor) because they have been found out that they can trigger headaches.
+It would be best to avoid food with nitrates and nitrites (both are substances found in food and beverages and are often used as a color preservative in many food items including red processed foods such as bacon, bolognas, hotdogs, and salamis.), Tyramine (a substance found in fermented or aged food items such as cheese, smoked fish, some kinds of beer, and meat that have not been properly kept cold.) and Monosodium Glutamate or MSG (This is a food additive that is mostly used in fast-food preparations, packed food items, and Asian cuisines to enhance flavor) because they have been found out that they can trigger headaches.
 Healthy eating would be a good thing for you, not only for the prevention or management of headache and dizziness, but to have good health as a whole.

-The next thing you can do is to avoid the possible triggers of headache and dizziness.
+The next thing you can do is to avoid the possible triggers of headaches and dizziness.
 Very bright or blinking lights, too loud sounds or strong scents could actually trigger a headache.
 Sleep deprivation and stress could also cause it.
 If a person is dehydrated, he may also experience headaches and dizziness.